 If you have any disease of the mouth or jaw, you may be treated with oral surgery.
 In addition, if you experience any non-healing sores, unusual lumps or bumps, or other abnormalities in the mouth, a consultation for possible biopsy is the best course of action.

 When a tooth is extracted or lost, the body begins to resorb the surrounding bone.
 This creates the sunken look that many people who have lost teeth experience.
-Bone grafting, either from harvesting bone from another part of your body or from synthetic materials, may be essential if you have bone loss and want dental implants.
-In most cases, best time for bone grafting is at the same visit your tooth is removed.
-This can eliminate the need for a separate surgery for the bone graft.
+Bone grafting, either from using bone from a nearby area of your mouth or from synthetic materials, may be essential if you have bone loss and want dental implants.
+In most cases, the best time for bone grafting is at the same visit your tooth is removed.
+This can eliminate the need of an additional surgery for the bone grafting.

 A sinus lift may be required if you do not have enough bone height in the premolar or molar region of the upper jaw.
 First, we will open the gum tissue to expose the bone.
 Next, we will create a small hole in the the bone to expose the sinus.
 Finally, we will gently lift the sinus membrane to place the bone graft material.
 The incision will be closed and allowed to heal before further treatments, such as the placement of dental implants.